ultimateXnova/ultimateXnova/README.md

 Official server: [game.ultimatexnova.de](https://game.ultimatexnova.de)

-*If you want your server added here, feel free to send open a new discussion [here](https://github.com/Pfahli/ultimatexnova/discussions)*
+*If you want your server added here, feel free to open a new discussion [here](https://github.com/ultimatexnova/ultimatexnova/discussions)*

 ## How to install your own server

+### Custom webserver
 To install ultimateXnova, copy all the files onto you webserver via FTP.
 Afterwards you can open https://*yourserver.tld*/install and follow the install wizard step by step.
 After you are finished, make sure to remove the file "ENABLE_INSTALL_TOOL" from the "/includes/" folder via FTP.

-### Requirements
+#### Requirements
 * PHP 8.0, 8.1, 8.2 or 8.3
 * MySQL Database
 * SMTP credentials for sending of e-mails (optional)

+### Docker
+If you have docker installed, you can run ultimateXnova by opening the docker-compose.yml in the root folder of this repository.
+Make sure to change the MySQL user, root-password and password if you running it in a public environment.

+The default port is set to 3838.
+To access the installer, just open http://localhost:3838.
+After you are finished, make sure to remove the file "ENABLE_INSTALL_TOOL" from the "/includes/" folder.

 ## UI-Updates
 ### Brand new "Office"-Theme